abegaz2/renter-map/README.md

 # renter-map
 Repository for UPP465 class homework
-This repository holds the HTML and CSS files for Homework 3 for UPP465.
-Enjoy!
+This repository holds the HTML, CSS, and GEOJSON for Project 2